701-T4/flatshare/README.md

 ## Attributing third party dependencies

 All third party dependencies used in this project are attributed in the LICENSE-3RD-PARTY files.
-The files are generated automatically when there is an update to the dependecies used.
+The files are generated automatically when there is an update to the dependencies used.

 To mannually generate a LICENSE-3RD-PARTY.md:
 Run `yarn run license-report`